mlz-ictrl/nicos/doc/source/services/monitor.rst

   such as ``nicos.demo.monitorwidgets.VTas`` that takes over the display for this field.
 The additional accepted keys are defined by the widget.

+Another possibility is to use Qt Designer to create a custom widget layout and use this in the monitor.
+For this there exists a key:

+* ``gui`` -- if set, the field will be loaded from a Qt Designer ``.ui`` file with the given file name.

+Use the ``bin/designer-nicos`` executable to start the designer.
+Then you will have NICOS specific widgets available that automatically show values from the cache, such as a value display (label/value combination) and a trend plot.

 Backends
 --------